Two coincidences are a clue: Probing a GeV-scale dark QCD sector: Direct searches of dark sector

-The expression shows how the DM-nucleon cross section depends on dark photon lifetime and DM self-interacting cross section.
-The constraint on the dark photon from $N_{\rm eff}$ can then be recast as lower bounds on the cross section product.
-Together with current the strongest bound from PandaX-4T, a finite viable parameter space remains with about five orders of magnitude as illustrated in Fig. \ref{fig:sigma_vs_mD}, which will be explored in future direct detection experiments.
+This expression explicitly shows how the DM–nucleon cross section depends on the dark photon lifetime and the DM self-interaction cross section.
+The $N_{\rm eff}$ constraint on the dark photon can therefore be recast as a lower bound on the cross section product as shown in Fig.~\ref{fig:sigma_vs_mD}.

+Combined with the current strongest direct detection bound from PandaX-4T \cite{PandaX:2023xgl}, a finite viable parameter space remains, spanning about five orders of magnitude.
+This remaining region will be probed by future direct detection experiments with improved sensitivity to low recoil energies \cite{SuperCDMS:2018gro,CRESST:2019jnq,GlobalArgonDarkMatter:2022ppc,DarkSide-20k:2024yfq}.